Tommy-Xin/DeepMethy/README.md

 Related data information need to first load
 =========
-it is stored in the "./dataset/test_file.csv"
+The related data is stored in '/dataset/test_file.csv'.

 The input file is an csv file, which includes , postion, sequences and labels

 Predict for your test data
 =========
-If you want to use the model to predict your test data, you must prepared the test data as an csv file, the first col: postion, the second col: sequences

-The you can run the predict.py

-The results is an txt file,like:
+To use the model for prediction on your test data, prepare a CSV file with two columns: position and sequence.

+You can then run predict.py to generate predictions.
+The output will be a text file with results in the format:

 "21"	"0.9999963"
 "21"	"0.95067513"
 "21"	"1.0669616e-24"